- 1 Introduction

 - Cell-extracellular matrix

-Loose adhesion when mature or disease (Erythrocytes, cancer)
+- Cells loose adhesion when mature or disease conditions. (see Erythrocytes, cancer)

 Types of Adhesion Molecules